swarnim11023/TO_PARADOXO_TOU_SIMPSON/README.md

 </figure>

- >_"Overall casuality rate of Newton could be less than that of Leibniz if at least one of the Newton's regiment's casuality rate had been less than that of Leibniz .
-There was no way that the weighted average of casuality rates could show such contrary results."_
+ >_"Overall casualty rate of Newton could be less than that of Leibniz if at least one of the Newton's regiment's casualty rate had been less than that of Leibniz .
+There was no way that the weighted average of casualty rates could show such contrary results."_
  <p align="right">— Common Sense</p>

 <!-- - Common Sense** -->